ademabdi/Crypto-Price-Alerter/README.md

-A python script that pulls market info for cryptocurrencies (namely, XRP and Sologenic), and outputs a desktop notification with the current price every hour using the CoinGecko API.
+A python script that pulls market info for cryptocurrencies, and outputs a desktop notification with the current price every hour using the CoinGecko API.